substance/io/README.md

     $ sudo npm install -g substance-io

-To view a document library (such as [Substance Documents](https://github.com/substance/docs)) you run the Substance.IO server by calling
+To view a document library (such as [Substance Documents](https://github.com/substance/docs))
+call:

+    $ cd /path/to/library
     $ io

-in the library folder.
-Or alternatively you can point to that folder using
+Or alternatively you can point to that folder using:

     $ io <path-to-library-folder>